-If they are unable to agree, the matter may be referred to the Secretary of Revenue, whose decision will be final.
+If the are unable to agree, the matter may be referred to the Secretary of Revenue, whose decision will be final.

 - Corporations Corporations other than tax-option (S) corporations (see "Individuals") may claim the credit on their corporation franchise or income tax returns.
-This includes publicly traded partnerships and limited liability companies (LLCs) treated as corporations under the Wisconsin Statutes. - Trusts and Estates Trustees of qualifying trusts and personal representatives of estates may claim the credit on the trust or estate return.
-(See definition of "Owner" on page 3, for exceptions.)
+This includes publicly traded partnerships and limited liability companies (LLCs) treated as corporations under the Wisconsin Statutes. - Trusts and Estates Trustees of qualifying trusts and perso{nal representatives of estates may claim the credit on the trust or estate return.
+(For exceptions, see definition of "Owner" later in these instructions.)